 Parquet flooring differs its installation not only because there are a lot of small pieces, which have to be fitted in different directions and patterns.
 Parquetry is not that easy to be fitted and we highly recommend hiring a professional in your London area to do the job for you.
 However, if you are confident and want to start a DIY project or simply because you can make quality control of the performance of the hired technicians, here are some simple rules when parquet installing:

-- The best way of fitting parquetry is gluing any block to the subfloor with high quality wood floor adhesive.
+- The best way of fitting parquetry is by glueing any block to the subfloor with high-quality wood floor adhesive.
 Try to avoid using nails.

-- If fitting over concrete, be sure you add a layer of polyethylene film.
+- If fitting over concrete, be sure you add a layer of polyethene film.

 Finally, parquet flooring is low-maintenance and requires 2 to 3 times a week vacuuming or cleaning with a fine broom and mopping with no damp mop simply once a week.
-For more advices, tips and tricks, you can contact Parquet Floor Fitters on 020 88309782 or 0800 0434359 or firstname.lastname@example.org.
+For more advice, tips and tricks, you can contact Parquet Floor Fitters on 020 70360624 or email@example.com.

 Consider parquet flooring for your next home improvement project, it is this type of unique flooring that will never go out of style.